Storage, Sync and Sharing

 How does the second device learn which is the most recent file?
 What if multiple devices propose transactions at the same time?
 That is the responsibility of the Fireproof metadata endpoint, which also manages the encryption keys used for storage.

-The metadata connector is the primary source for a database to sync state from remote and contains all necessary information to load the database from scratch.
+The metadata connector is the primary source for a ledger to sync state from remote and contains all necessary information to load the ledger from scratch.
 The connector supports multiple start point files to handle concurrent updates, ensuring fairness among clients and a well-defined casual ordering to the resulting dataset.
-It operates in the context of a single database at a time, sharing not only the database state but also the encryption key.
-The security of your database heavily relies on this key, which is stored in the browser’s local storage and synchronized alongside the CRDT file pointers.
+It operates in the context of a single ledger at a time, sharing not only the ledger state but also the encryption key.
+The security of your ledger heavily relies on this key, which is stored in the browser’s local storage and synchronized alongside the CRDT file pointers.
 Read more about the how the metadata connector works in the Cloud Connectors section.

 Optimal synchronization is achieved when the process is swift.
 Therefore, most connectors utilize a real-time data channel.
 While key-value storage can suffice, the most efficient connectors operate some form of cloud processing endpoint.